Kate Douglass: 2016

-2016 U.S. Olympic Trials

-Douglass qualified for the 2016 U.S. Olympic Trials and swam the 50 m freestyle, 100 m breaststroke, 200 m breaststroke, and 200 m individual medley, placing 32nd, 48th, 77th, and 81st.
+Douglass qualified for the 2016 U.S. Olympic Trials and competed in the 50 meter freestyle, 100 meter breaststroke, 200 meter breaststroke, and 200 meter individual medley, placing 32nd, 48th, 77th, and 81st.
 She did not make the 2016 Olympic team.
 Douglass burst into the swimming spotlight as a high school sophomore in November 2016, when she broke Dara Torres' 34-year old 13–14 national age group record of 22.44 in the 50 yard freestyle, swimming a time of 22.32 at a high school state meet.
 A month later, at the 2016 U.S. Winter Junior Championships, Douglass tied Simone Manuel's 15–16 national age group record in the 50 yard freestyle with a time of 22.04.

 2017

-2017 World Junior Championships

 At the 2017 World Junior Championships as a member of the U.S. junior national team, Douglass finished eleventh in the semifinals of the 50 m freestyle, and did not qualify for the finals.
 She also swam in the preliminary heats of the 4×100 meter freestyle relay, which earned her a silver medal.

 2018

-2018 Youth Olympic Games

 In her junior year of high school, Douglass verbally committed to swim for the University of Virginia's class of 2023.
 Due to her national age group records in the 50 yard freestyle and her top-ranked times in the breaststroke and individual medley events, she was named SwimSwam's #2 girls' recruit in their class of 2019 rankings.
 At the 2018 Youth Olympic Games, Douglass placed seventh overall in the finals of the 50 m freestyle.
 She did not qualify for the finals in her other individual events.

 2019

-2019 U.S. National Championships

 Douglass competed at the 2019 U.S. National Championships in July and August.
 She did not win a medal in any of her events.